History of Everton F.C.: First League title

-The 1890–91 season started in superb form with five straight victories, with Fred Geary scoring in each of the first six matches.
-By mid-January, Everton had completed all but one of their fixtures and were on 29 points, while Preston North End were eleven points adrift with seven games still to play.
-Everton than had to sit out the next two months as Preston completed their fixture list until they were only two points adrift with one match each left to play.
-Both teams played their final games of the season on 14 March, with Everton losing 3–2 at Burnley (Geary scored both Everton goals) and Preston going down 3–0 at Sunderland.
-Everton were thus able to win the Football League Championship for the first time, by a margin of two points with fourteen victories from their 22 league games.
-Geary had been ever-present, and was the club's top goal-scorer with 21 goals.
+The 1890–91 season started in superb form with 5 straight wins, with Fred Geary scoring in each of the first 6 games.
+By mid-January, Everton had completed all but 1 of their fixtures and were on 29 points, while Preston North End were 11 points adrift with 7 games still to play.
+Everton than had to sit out the next 2 months as Preston completed their fixture list until they were only 2 points adrift with one match each left to play.
+Both teams played their final games of the season on 14 March, with Everton losing 3–2 at Burnley (Geary scoring both Everton goals) and Preston losing 3–0 at Sunderland.
+Everton were thus able to win the Football League Championship for the first time, by a margin of 2 points with 14 wins in their 22 league games.
+Geary had been ever-present and was the club's top goal-scorer with 21 goals.